To get support for issues and questions you might have, there are two paths:

 To provide the most efficient support possible, update your theme and plugins BEFORE contacting support.

-If you purchased a WooCommerce product, you must activate your WooCommerce keys as described in Managing WooCommerce.com subscriptions.
-This is only necessary for products downloaded from WooCommerce.com (paid & free).
+If you purchased a WooCommerce product, you must activate your WooCommerce keys as described in Managing WooCommerce.com Subscriptions.
+This is only necessary for products downloaded from WooCommerce.com (paid or free).

 Check for conflicts ↑ Back to top

-To properly troubleshoot an issue, we need to rule out any theme or plugin conflicts.
+To properly troubleshoot an issue, we need to rule out theme or plugin conflicts.

-- Enable a default WordPress theme, such as Twenty Sixteen.
+- Enable a default WordPress theme, such as Twenty Seventeen.
 If the issue stops, there is a conflict with your theme.
-Please contact the theme developer for further assistance.
+Contact the theme developer for assistance.

-- Contact support if the issue persists and is related to a WooCommerce.com product.
+- Contact us if the issue persists and is related to a WooCommerce.com product.